mikereape/emacs-modified-macos/README.txt

 Copyright (C) 2008-2013 Free Software Foundation, Inc.
-Copyright (C) 2009-2020 Vincent Goulet for the modifications.
+Copyright (C) 2009-2022 Vincent Goulet for the modifications.
 See below for GNU Emacs license conditions.

 Emacs Modified for macOS
 ========================

-This is GNU Emacs 27.2 modified to include the following add-on
+This is GNU Emacs 28.1 modified to include the following add-on
 packages:

-- ESS 18.10.2;
+- ESS 18.10.3snapshot;
-- AUCTeX 12.3;
+- AUCTeX 13.1;
-- org 9.4;
-- Tabbar 2.2, a minor mode that displays a tab bar at the top of the Emacs window, similar to the idea of web browsers tabs;
-- markdown-mode.el 2.4;
+- markdown-mode.el 2.5;
 - exec-path-from-shell.el 1.12 to import the user's
   environment (by default PATH, MANPATH, LANG, TEXINPUTS and BIBINPUTS) at Emacs startup;